Do you want to live a great life? Do you feel like your life isn’t going the way you want?

 If you have failed in the past, then you should use those mistakes as learning tools for the future.

-What will you do to live an amazing life in 2017?
+What will you do to live an amazing life?
 What tips on how to live a great life do you have to share with us?